HSE Assessment / Orientation

 HSE assessment tests in Reading and Math are held every Wednesday from 10am to 6pm by appointment.
 The two practice Reading and Math tests will take about an hour each to complete.
 These are initial practice exams to help you determine your readiness and amount of preparation support needed to pass the official HiSET® or GED state exam.
 Please Note: You will need to use a Windows, Mac, Chromebook computer or an iPad to begin testing.

-Schedule your HSE CASAS assessment testing appointment with our HSE Coordinator
+Schedule your HSE CASAS assessment testing appointment with our HSE Coordinator - Click Here

-For general questions on how to get started in the HSE program, please contact HSE Coordinator, Javier Corrales at (949) 336-2457 or email jcorrales@saddleback.edu.
+For general questions on how to get started in the HSE program, please contact HSE Coordinator, Javier Corrales at (949) 336-2457 or email [email protected].

-Step 3: Submit Saddleback College Application & Register for Classes
+Step 1: Submit Saddleback College Application

-- Students must complete a Saddleback College application.
+- Students must complete a Saddleback College application

-Step 4: Attend free HSE Classes Online through Canvas
+Step 4: Attend free HSE Classes Online through Canvas or in-person

 Study and prepare for your 5 Official HiSET Exams by attending your HSE classes. *Online classes will be accessed online through CANVAS.